timothygan/SDS_Exercise3/SDS_Exercise3.md

 ## K-means++

 The next method we will test is K-means++ clustering.
-With k=2 and nstart=25, we get two clusters, the first consisting of 4836 white wines and 24 red wines, and the second consisting of 62 white wines and 1575 red wines, indicating that k-means++ is very capable of distinguishing between red and white wines.
+With k=2 and nstart=25, we get two clusters, the first consisting of 789 white wines and 262 red wines, and the second consisting of 4109 white wines and 1337 red wines, indicating that k-means++ is very capable of distinguishing between red and white wines.

 ## Quality

 We will now determine if k-means++ is also capable of distinguishing the quality of wine based on it’s chemical properties by using a larger number of clusters.
-Running k-means++ on the same data but using k=4 instead we get 4 clusters with a respective average quality of 6.1685468, 5.6551929, 5.3090909, and 5.8946738 respectively.
+Running k-means++ on the same data but using k=4 instead we get 4 clusters with a respective average quality of NA, NA, NA, and NaN respectively.
 These all are all very close to both each other and the average quality of the entire data set, indicating that k-means++ did not significantly separate the wines based on quality in this case.

 ## Conclusion